Peinado: Geography and geomorphology

-Peinado lies in the Antofagasta Department of Argentina's Catamarca Province, close to the border with Chile and about 30 km from the Paso San Francisco.
+Peinado lies in the Antofagasta de la Sierra Department of Argentina's Catamarca Province, close to the border with Chile and about 30 km from the Paso San Francisco.
 Geographically, it is in the Cordillera Occidental of the Central Andes.
 The region is largely uninhabited, due to the extreme climatic conditions.

 The volcano is a c.
 1630 m high steep cone, which reaches an elevation of 5890 m above sea level and features a 240 m wide and 25 m deep summit crater with an ephemeral crater lake.
 There is no perennial snow cover or glaciers on the mountain.
 Twelve vents - two of which are buried by lava flows - form cones on its flanks and have produced hundreds of lava flows, which built a lava apron surrounding the volcano that buries the lower parts of the cone.
 The cone is formed by lava blocks, lavas, pyroclastics and scoria; the lava flows have for the most part dark and brown colours.
 The total volume of the edifice is about 22.4 km3, covering an area of 96.2 km2.
 Claims that the volcano overlies a caldera lack supporting evidence.

 Just west of Peinado lies the eastern margin of the Pliocene Laguna Amarga caldera; its ignimbrites underlie Peinado and lava flows from Peinado have spilled across its borders on to the caldera floor.
 On the eastern side, the volcano is bordered by the Sierra de Calalaste.
 To the north lies the Salar de Antofalla, which ends close to Peinado, and the Laguna Peinado lake.
 A field of monogenetic volcanoes, the Peinado volcanic field, lies around Peinado.
 They consist of lava flows, maars, scoria cones and tuff rings, with volumes reaching 0.8 km3, and were emplaced between 600,000 and 150,000 years ago.